 Also called Just Over Broke.

 We all start from layer one.
 An honest day’s pay for an honest day’s work.
 This is where 95% of people start and end never getting to even layer two.
-Some try but lack perstistence, the majority never even bothers to try.
+Some try but lack persistence, the majority never even bother to try.

-Layer one will try to keep you in the “safe” middle trying to trap you with pensions, 401K’s and health benefits but if you really want control over you life you need to escape it.
+Layer one will try to keep you in the “safe” middle trying to trap you with pensions, 401K’s, and health benefits but if you really want control over your life you need to escape it.

 As Robert Kiyosaki said: “Work to learn, not to earn”.
 Use your job to gain experience and live below your means for a while until you have saved a proper safety cushion.
 Don’t bother with the stock market now, there’s no point in locking in gains this early down the race.
 Your money will be much more effective in the following layers.